metacpan/metacpan-cpan-extracted/distros/A/App-bookmarks/README.md

 -----------

-`bookmarks` is a tool to export bookmarks from files supplied as arguments, or from browsers default locations (without arguments).
+`bookmarks` is a tool to export bookmarks from files supplied as arguments, or from browsers default locations (when called without arguments).
 The following browsers and platform are supported :

 - Safari (Mac)
 - Firefox (Mac/Linux/Windows)
 - Chrome (Mac/Linux/Windows)
 - Internet Explorer (Windows)

-Files named *.plist, *.sqlite and *Bookmarks are processed as Safari and Firefox and Chrome bookmarks, respectively.
-Directories named *Favorites" are processed as Internet Explorer favorites.
+Files named _*.plist_, _*.sqlite_ and _*Bookmarks_ are processed as Safari, Firefox and Chrome bookmarks, respectively.
+Directories named _*Favorites_ are processed as Internet Explorer favorites.

 The fields `<title>`, `<url>` and `<description>` are retrieved (when existing) and are available for exporting (in the desired format), by default :
 `<title> <url> <description>`

-The `<description>` field is filled with Safari's Description, Firefox's Tags or empty for Internet Explorer.
+The `<description>` field is filled with Safari's Description, Firefox's Tags or empty for Chrome and Internet Explorer.

 SEARCH BOOKMARKS INTERACTIVELY FROM CLI
 ---------------------------------------

 This tool can be used to search and open bookmarks interactively from the CLI.
 The following instructions are for macOS, but it should be similar on any regular OS.

 ![](tty.png)